Meeting

 maintain a small class size and ensure the participation of all students in all

-the discussions, only 20 students will be admitted.
-Graduate students are
+students will be admitted.
+Graduate students are welcome but

-welcome but undergraduate students in their final year majoring in Neuroscience
+undergraduate students in their final year majoring in Neuroscience and Behavior

-and Behaviour will have preference.
-Auditors will not
+will have preference.
+Auditors will not be accepted.

 Grading: An short (maximum 5

-page) essay on any of the topics discussed in the course is due on the last day
+page) essay on any of the topics discussed in the course is due on Friday

 class participation.